ispras/dedoc/README.md

 Have questions or want to discuss Dedoc?
 Join our [Telegram chat](https://t.me/dedoc_chat) and connect with the community and the developers.

+Join our [Telegram channel](https://t.me/dedoc_channel) to get notifications about the most recent updates.

 # Installation instructions

 This project has a REST api and you can run it in Docker container.